KaustubhKishore/port/README.md

 # Port
-A simple python utility to find the usaage of registered ports.
+A simple python utility to find the usage of registered ports.

 #### USAGE: python port.py 23 25 4567